lextm/iisexpress-httpplatformhandler/Readme.md

    .\install.ps1 -msiFile httpPlatformHandler_amd64.msi
    ```

+   > If `-msiFile` is omitted, the install script tries to copy the files from local IIS installation folders.
+Make sure you have installed HttpPlatformHandler on IIS, or errors are expected.

-The configuration is exactly the same as IIS, and just make sure you are editing the right files,
+The configuration on IIS Express is exactly the same as IIS, and just make sure you are editing the right config files,

 https://learn.microsoft.com/iis/extensions/httpplatformhandler/httpplatformhandler-configuration-reference